cmgerber/PLOS_Cloud_Explorer/README.md

 ### Data

-All PLOS content (article data, subject area thesaurus) is licensed under a [Creative Commons Attribution (CC BY) license](http://creativecommons.org/licenses/by/4.0/).
+All PLOS content (article data, subject area thesaurus) is licensed under the [Creative Commons Attribution (CC BY) license](http://creativecommons.org/licenses/by/4.0/).